-Board with vacancies New South Wales (NSW) Board of the Medical Board of Australia Northern Territory (NT) Board of the Medical Board of Australia Location NSW - Board meetings held in Sydney NT - Board meetings held in Darwin Committee membership Role may include membership of a Registration committee Members will be appointed to at least one national committee.
-Community member (CM) and Health Practitioner member (HP) vacancies advertised NSW - 2 CM and 4 HP (including Chair) NT- 1 HP Time commitment The time commitment required will vary between jurisdictions, but it can be at least one to two days per month, in addition to any travel time to and from the meetings.
+Board with vacancies Australian Capital Territory Board of the Medical Board of Australia Location Board meetings held in Canberra Committee membership Role may include membership of: Notifications committee(s), Registration committee(s) and Immediate action committee Members will be appointed to at least one national committee.
+Community member (CM) and Health Practitioner member (HP) vacancies advertised 2 CM, 3 HP and Chair Time commitment The time commitment required will vary between jurisdictions, but it can be at least one to two days per month, in addition to any travel time to and from the meetings.
 Term of appointment Appointments are for up to three years, with eligibility for reappointment.
 The length of term is determined by the Minister for Health in the state or territory.
-Remuneration Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee:Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking board business.
+Remuneration (soon to be updated) Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee:Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking board business.